oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

 **Note:** Do not modify `/opt/containers/rac_host_file` from the host running Oracle Podman.
 It will be managed from within the containers.

-If you are using the Oracle Connection Manager for accessing the Oracle RAC Database from outside the host, you need to add the following variable in the container creation command.
+If you are using the Oracle Connection Manager for accessing the Oracle RAC Database from outside the host, then you must add the following variable in the container creation command.

   ```bash
   -e CMAN_HOSTNAME=(CMAN_HOSTNAME) -e CMAN_IP=(CMAN_IP)
   ```

-**Note:** You need to replace `CMAN_HOSTNAME` and `CMAN_IP` with the correct values based on your environment settings.
+**Note:** You must replace `CMAN_HOSTNAME` and `CMAN_IP` with values based on your environment settings.

 ### Password management

-Specify the secret volume for resetting grid/oracle and database password during node creation or node addition.
-It can be shared volume among all the containers
+Specify the secret volume for resetting the grid, oracle, and database password during node creation or node addition.
+The volume can be can be a shared volume among all the containers

   ```bash
   mkdir /opt/.secrets/
   openssl rand -hex -out /opt/.secrets/pwd.key
   ```

-Edit the `/opt/.secrets/common_os_pwdfile` and seed the password for grid/oracle and database.
-It will be a common password for grid/oracle and database users.
-Execute the following command:
+Edit the `/opt/.secrets/common_os_pwdfile` and seed the password for grid, oracle and database with the same password.
+Run the following commands:

   ```bash
   openssl enc -aes-256-cbc -salt -in /opt/.secrets/common_os_pwdfile -out /opt/.secrets/common_os_pwdfile.enc -pass file:/opt/.secrets/pwd.key